CyVerse-learning-materials/foss-2019/Containers/biocontainers.rst

 `Docker can be installed on your local system by following these directions <https://learning.cyverse.org/projects/container_camp_workshop_2019/en/latest/docker/dockerintro.html>`_

-Setting up your Atmosphere Instance
+Setting up an Atmosphere Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Docker installation is much easier on an Atmosphere instance with ezd command.
+Docker installation is much easier on an Atmosphere instance with the ezd command.

 .. code-block:: bash

     $ ezd

 Get Data to Use with Your Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `Set up iCommands on your instance. <https://learning.cyverse.org/projects/atmosphere-guide/en/latest/step4.html>`_